diegoflorenca/space-travel-scrimba/README.md

 - Difference between `place-content` and `place-itens`.
   `place-content` → Keep the content together and distribute the space around the elements.
   `place-itens` → Distribute the space between the elements.
-- Verify browser support before using a css property:
+- Verify browser support before using a CSS property:

   ```css
   @supports(property:value) { ...